 while loops that wait for a particular value to change, they can be updated to add the new

-onSpinWait hint, which allows the runtime to potentially optimise this operation.
+onSpinWait hint, which allows the runtime to potentially optimize this operation.

 Finally, IntelliJ IDEA is also ready for the updates to Javadoc in Java 9.
 Generated Javadoc is now searchable, letting developers search for classes, methods or keywords in the documentation.
 To make the most use of this, you may want to add an index tag to your documentation to provide keywords to the search.